amacgregor/mdg_giftreg/README.md

 mdg_giftreg
 ===========

-Gift Registry Module for the Magento Developers Guide
+Gift Registry Module for the Magento Developers Guide.

 How to Use this Repository
 --------------------------